 If the baby is exposed to repeated, ongoing stress without the assistance of a caring adult, their brain cells can be severely damaged – the high levels of cortisol that is produced can cause brain cells to die and reduce the connections between the cells in certain areas of the brain.

-The first year and particularly the first 2 months are crucial: Bruce Perry talks about the research they have undertaken:
+The first year and particularly the first 2 months are crucial as research undertaken by Bruce Perry and his team shows:

 This is because the brain is developing rapidly, and the brain is at its most sensitive.

 These stressful contexts can also affect a foetus.
 There is evidence that the foetus registers maternal long-term emotional distress and that the placenta may be the way that cortisol accesses the foetus.